azdavis/azdavis.net/posts/en/pl-idea-tooling.md

 text editor.

 Language servers also allow developers to navigate and understand their codebase more easily.
-They offer features like
+They offer features like:

 - Jump to definition
 - Code completion